SAIKIRANN226/AWS_DevOps_Notes/Git/Session-41.md

 ### Git (Global Information Tracker)
 - It is nothing but just a stupid content tracker, lets see how git will track using below example.
-- echo "Hello world" it will just print "Hello world" content.
+- echo "Hello" it will just print "Hello" content.
 - If you want to generate a commit-id for your content then use "echo Hello | git hash-object --stdin"
 - Commit-id will be same for the content (Hello world) in all over the world, until you change the content even a small letter to capital letter "Hello World" now content is changed because i have used capital